JavierRosales/Pands-Project/README.md

 I will be first explaining what is involved when setting out to investigate a data set, and how you can back up arguments using scripts of code through Python and graphs which will illustrate and back up your findings.

 In my research I will be providing, background information on the data set, a detailed analysis of the data set and my findings, which will be included in this ReadMe.
-In this I will explain how I investigated and summarized the data set, my findings and other peoples analysis which I considered interesting.
+In this I will explain how I investigated and summarized the data set, statistical data of each species of flower, and what relationships are there between the three species.

-I will be using Python scripts of code to explain my arguments and findings, and attached will be graphs and snippets in the ReadMe.
+I will be using Python scripts of code to explain my arguments and findings, and attached will be graphs and other tools I used to provide my findings, along with screenshots of my work in the ReadMe.

 Finally I will provide a summary and draw my conclusion of the data set.